drakkar-lig/walt-python-packages/client/walt/client/doc/md/image-from-scratch.md

 A WalT image is just a [docker image](https://docs.docker.com/engine/getstarted/); as such, you can use docker usual procedure to build it:
 * create a Dockerfile
 * use the `docker build` command

+Then, you can import it in walt internal repository.
+First, use command `walt image search`.
+Your new image will be listed with location `docker daemon` and clone URL prefix `docker:`.
+Then, use `walt image clone` with the clone URL just obtained.
-* use the `docker push` command to push it to the docker hub

-After this, you should let WalT rescan your docker hub account by typing:
+Important note: if ever you push directly your image to the docker hub, using `docker push` command, you should let WalT rescan your docker hub account by typing:
 ```
 $ walt advanced rescan-hub-account
 ```